2024

 3. Partial-Paid Sabbatical Leave

-Partial sabbatical leave allows employees to take part of their salary or a specific percentage for a specific time.
+Partial sabbatical leave allows employees to take part of their full salary or a specific percentage for a specific time.

 What are the Benefits of Taking Sabbatical Leaves?

 Taking a sabbatical leave is one of the best decisions you can make for your career.
-Here are some of the benefits of doing so:
+Here are some of the employee benefits of doing so:

 1. Recharge Your Stigma